 If the violation is not corrected following the Warning Letter, the second step is often issuance of a Summons, previously called a Notice of Violation (NOV).
-This notice provides a second grace period and sets a date for a hearing at the Environmental Control Board (ECB).
+This notice provides a second grace period and sets a date for a hearing at the Office of Administrative Trials and Hearings (OATH).
 Do not ignore the Notice of Violation.
 Contact the Commission if you have questions.

 Stop Work Order

 A Stop Work Orders (SWO) is issued when illegal work is ongoing.
 When a SWO is issued, all illegal work must stop immediately once the construction site has been made safe.
 The property owner or contractor should contact the LPC Enforcement staff if a SWO has been issued.
 Ignoring a SWO will result in additional fines and penalties.

 Certificate of Correction

 A Certificate of Correction may be included at the back of the Summons/NOV forms, and offers a final chance for the owner/recipient to plead guilty to the violation and avoid fines.

-If the owner/recipient does not take advantage of the grace periods, or wants to contest the NOV, a hearing will be held at the Environmental Control Board where they can argue his or her case.
+If the owner/recipient does not take advantage of the grace periods, or wants to contest the NOV, a hearing will be held at the Office of Administrative Trials and Hearings (OATH) where they can argue his or her case.
 If the court finds that a violation has occurred, a civil penalty will be assessed.
-The ECB hearing is unrelated to the public hearing held by the Landmarks Commission.
-The ECB hearing is not the forum for arguing that the work at issue is appropriate to the landmark.
-The ECB hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the NOV were met.
-Valid defenses at the ECB hearing include having a landmark permit to do the work or that the work at issue predates the designation of the property as a landmark.
+The OATH hearing is unrelated to the public hearing held by the Landmarks Commission.
+The OATH hearing is not the forum for arguing that the work at issue is appropriate to the landmark.
+The OATH hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the NOV were met.
+Valid defenses at the OATH hearing include having a landmark permit to do the work or that the work at issue predates the designation of the property as a landmark.
 Ignorance of landmark status or need for permits are not valid defenses.